laricko/laricko/README.md

 # **Hello.**

-My Name is Larry and I am trying to be good SOE
+My Name is Larry and I am trying to be good software engineer

 Programming Languages I use :